How To Spot A Superstar Salesperson: Why You Can’t, and Why It Doesn’t Matter

 Experienced sales reps who have done it before often act like a know-it-all teenager.
 “That’s not how we did it back at Inatec!”, your new sales rep might say.
 Is that something you want?
 No!
 You want them to follow that awesome sales process you’ve put in place.
 Know-it-all sales reps will often pretend to do things your way, and eventually revert back to their own paradigm.
 Worse yet, existing habits must often be “unlearned”, and that’s really hard for most people to do.
 The saying, “you can’t teach an old dog new tricks” is really the key point here.

 Your Complex Sale Isn’t That Complex.
-If it is, you shouldn’t be trying to hire commission salespeople in the first place!
+If it is, you shouldn’t be trying to hire commission only employees in the first place!
 Let’s take insurance sales for example.
 To sell insurance, you need to know your main competitors and have a basic understanding of their plans.
 You need to understand your own plans.
 On the surface, that sounds complex – and it kinda is.
 The thing is, you can teach these things in a short time period, and they can learn while doing.
 As a bonus, your sales rep won’t have any preconceived notions, allowing for a fresh perspective.
 They’re a blank slate.

 Spot A Superstar Salesperson!
 The chance you’ll eventually spot a superstar salesperson is much greater if they’re an unknown.
 Someone with a lot of proven sales experience is already being successful somewhere else.
 Think about it, what are the chances that a superstar sales rep is going to quit their super-successful and cushy sales gig to come work your commission-only position selling solar panels?